Owners and Trainers

 Preparing your greyhound for GAP

-To assist your dog in having a smooth transition from racing to retirement you should spend time preparing their greyhounds for pet life.
-Some simple rules are:
+To assist your dog in successfully transitioning from racing to retirement, you should spend time preparing your retired greyhound for pet life using the checklist below:

-• Slowly increase their food intake and decrease their exercise until they reach a body condition score of 3
+• Slowly increasing their food intake and decrease their exercise;

-• Begin to transition them from their racing kennel to a larger yard for several hours each day to simulate time in a backyard.
+• Beginning to transition them from their racing kennel to a larger yard for several hours each day to simulate time in a backyard;

-• Gently introduce them to being inside a house, new surfaces such as carpet, tiles, and floorboards, and new sounds such as the dishwasher, washing machine, vacuum cleaner, television etc **
+• Gently introducing them to being inside a house, with new surfaces such as carpet, tiles, and floorboards, and new sounds such as the dishwasher, washing machine, vacuum cleaner, television etc*; and

-• Take them for lots of walks in the community, beginning with quiet parks and working your way towards shopping strips.
-(Always ensure they are muzzled when in public until they have been assessed by GAP as having low prey drive) **
+• Take them for walks in the community, beginning with quiet parks and working your way towards shopping strips.
+(Always ensure they are muzzled when in public until they have been assessed by GAP as having low prey drive)*.

-• Introduce them to other medium dogs under controlled and safe circumstances, ensuring your greyhound is muzzled at all times.
+• Introduce them to other medium-sized dogs under controlled and safe circumstances, ensuring your greyhound is muzzled at all times.

 • If your greyhound copes well with being introduced to medium dogs, you can move onto small dogs.